top of page

 • Increased productivity when added to a workspace

-Houseplants make us feel good because we want to connect with nature and because we find the color green, prominent in most houseplants, calming.
-Adding just one plant can brighten up a dull space and boost your mood.
+Houseplants make us feel good because we want to connect with nature.
+We find the color green, prominent in most houseplants, calming.
+Adding just one plant can brighten up a dull space and boost your mood!

-People spend up to 90% of their time indoors, making indoor plants potentially even more important than outdoor greenery for mental well-being.
-While outdoor greenery improves health through factors such as air quality, physical activity, and social cohesion, indoor plants seem to primarily boost mood and provide a sense of calm.
+Did you know that people spend up to 90% of their time indoors?
+This makes indoor plants potentially even more important than outdoor greenery for mental well-being.
+While outdoor greenery improves health through factors such as air quality, physical activity, and social cohesion, indoor plants primarily boost mood and provide a sense of calm.

 A study was released that actually measured which plants provide these benefits.
-The participants had to identify their favorite and least favorite plants.
-Once they had done so, they used scales of opposing adjectives to measure the aspects of each plant’s appearance, whilst also rating how beneficial they believed each plant was for well-being and air quality.
+Participants identified their favorite and least favorite plants.
+They then used scales of opposing adjectives to measure the aspects of each plant’s appearance while rating how beneficial they believed each plant was for well-being and air quality.

 Air Quality and Indoor Pollutants

 Indoor air can surprisingly be polluted.
-Chemicals from furniture, paints, cleaning products and other outdoor sources can actually contribute to the “Sick Building Syndrome” now.
-Whilst this isn’t heavily common, it’s amazing how adding one plant can bring relief.
+Chemicals from furniture, paints, cleaning products, and other outdoor sources can contribute to “Sick Building Syndrome.”
+While this isn’t heavily common, it’s amazing how adding one plant can bring relief.

 Top Air-Purifying Indoor Plants